Norwegian version

 Picture of male student, at campus, OsloMet, Pilestredet.

-Predrag wanted to study something useful in today’s world and relevant to society
+Predrag wanted to study something useful and relevant

 River running through a lush and hilly green landscape